bezmoradi/tutorials/go/interface.md

 ## How to Explicitly Assign A Concrete Type to An Abstract Type

 In the following program we have an interface called `payable` which can be considered as an **Abstract type** and also a struct called `stripe` which is considered as a **Concrete Type**.
-By assigning a concrete type to an abstract one, we ask Go to check if the concrete variable **has** all properties of the interface; in other words, as long as the `stripe` struct has the `pay` method, the compiler is OK with that:
+By assigning a concrete type to an abstract one, we ask the compiler to check if the concrete variable **has** all properties of the interface; in other words, as long as the `stripe` struct has the `pay` method, the compiler is OK with that:

 ```go
 package main